-Cross the street and make a right on Colorado Blvd as you make your way back to Vroman's Bookstore, and you'll find a love letter greeting you.
+Head back east on Colorado Blvd and cross the street to make your way back to Vroman's Bookstore, and you'll find a love letter greeting you.

 WRDSMTH is famed for the messages he delivers through murals and paintings of all sizes seen around the globe.
 His pieces often include his signature typewriter stencil, serif font, and pops of color.
 This literary-themed WRDSMTH original, Not Fiction (695 E Colorado Blvd) delivers a sweet love note to all who read it.
 Head into the paseo and you will be greeted by another mural, Artemis by Reef Kills.
 Crafted in his signature abstraction, the mural pays homage to Greek mythology.
 These murals were painted in partnership with Beautify Earth.